Alignak-monitoring/alignak-checks-example/README.rst

 Repositories
 ~~~~~~~~~~~~

 All Alignak packs are stored in their own repository in the `Alignak monitoring contrib`_ Github organization.
+For creating a new checks pack, it needs to create a new repository in this organization.
+Contact us on the IRC channel or send an email to discuss the matter ;)

 Design and principles